kestra-io/docs/content/docs/05.enterprise/secrets-manager.md

 icon: /docs/icons/admin.svg
 ---

-Kestra integrates with various secret managers to provide secure storage and handling of sensitive data.
+How to configure the secrets manager.

 ::alert{type="info"}
 This feature requires a [commercial license](https://kestra.io/pricing).
 ::

+Kestra integrates with various secret managers to provide secure storage and handling of sensitive data.

 Kestra respects your privacy.
 Therefore, Secrets are persisted externally in a backend of your choice.
 They are accessed by workers at runtime and stored only in memory.